-The Political Librarian is published at the intersection of local libraries, public policy, and tax policy.
+The Political Librarian is published at the intersection of local libraries, public policy, education policy, and tax policy.
 As an open-source academic journal, The Political Librarian is dedicated to expanding the discussion of about library advocacy and activism while promoting research and new thinking about policy and funding issues for libraries.
 We publish a wide range of opinion pieces, research, and peer-reviewed materials on public policy and tax policy issues for libraries.

 The Political Librarian is hosted on Washington University’s Open Scholarship Platform, ISSN: 2471-3155.